Move-Out Spring 2022

 - Ag Quad Lot (behind Hutcheson Hall)

 Every summer, in preparation for the fall semester, Transportation Services’ staff work their way through campus and remove any abandoned bicycles.
 To avoid having your bicycle impounded, please remove it from campus when you move out this spring.
-Transportation Services will begin tagging abandoned bicycles on May 25, 2021 and will begin removing and impounding tagged bicycles on June 14, 2021.
+Transportation Services will begin tagging abandoned bicycles on May 18, 2022 and will begin removing and impounding tagged bicycles on or after June 1, 2022.

 For those interested in storing their bikes in Blacksburg, the Virginia Tech Alternative Transportation Department is offering its bike storage option for students this summer!
 Students are able to pay to store their bikes on campus at the Hokie Bike Hub (inside the Perry Street Parking Garage at 1330 Perry Street) until they return for the fall semester.